RocketModFix/RocketModFix/Rocket.AutoInstaller/README.md

 **For regular users:**
 - `BlockIfRocketInstalled` - Prevent installation if Rocket is already installed
 - `EnableRetry` - Enable retry mechanism for failed downloads (5 attempts, 5s delay)
+- `EnableCaching` - Enable file caching for faster startup and offline support

 **For developers:**
 - `EnableCustomInstall` - Enable local installation instead of GitHub